 Graduate education within the department focuses on research, and on the development of a strong sense for the interdisciplinary nature of the geosciences.
 As a consequence, Princeton has been extraordinarily successful in mentoring students to move on to tenure-track positions in academia as well as leading research positions in industry or government laboratories.
 The department offers only a Doctor of Philosophy (Ph.D.) program, for which both beginning and advanced students may apply.
 The average time to graduation is five years.

-For students who may find the application fee a burden, we draw your attention to the fee waivers offered by the Graduate School, see here.
-For more information, please visit the Graduate School Website.
+For students who find the application fee to be a financial burden, please see the fee waivers program offered by the Graduate School.

 Graduate Work Committee

 John A. Higgins, Director of Graduate Studies (DGS), Chair